Speed to fly

 Speed to fly is a principle used by soaring pilots when flying between sources of lift, usually thermals, ridge lift and wave.
 The aim is to maximize the average cross-country speed by optimizing the airspeed in both rising and sinking air.
 The optimal airspeed is independent of the wind speed, because the fastest average speed achievable through the airmass corresponds to the fastest achievable average groundspeed.

 The speed to fly is the optimum speed through sinking or rising air mass to achieve either the furthest glide, or fastest average cross-country speed.

 Most speed to fly setups use units of either airspeed in kilometers per hour (km/h) and climb rate in meters per second (m/s), or airspeed in knots (kn) and climb rate in feet per minute (ft/min).

 History

-The idea is usually attributed to Paul MacCready, although an early version of the theory was first described by Wolfgang Späte in 1938.